cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 * Cloud-based,
 * Cloud-enabled.

-**A cloud-native application** is developed and deployed in the cloud in its entirety.
+A **cloud-native application** is an integral part of a [cloud-native infrastructure](https://cyscale.com/blog/cloud-native-security/).
+It is developed and deployed in the cloud in its entirety.

 This type of application is containerized, for example in Docker or Kubernetes, to ensure isolated, dependency-free environments, and most of the time uses microservices to divide tasks and provide granularity.

 **Cloud-based applications** are built and run outside the cloud but have certain features integrated into the cloud.

-**A cloud-enabled or non-native application** is originally meant for an on-premises environment.
+A **cloud-enabled or non-native application** is originally meant for an on-premises environment.
 It is built outside the cloud and later transferred into one, in order to enjoy some of its benefits.

 <div id="advantages">